-Carbs are present in all fruits, grains, sugar laden foods and vegetables.
+Carbs are present in all fruits, grains, sugar-laden foods and vegetables.
 You can eat practically any food to consume carbohydrates but it is best to choose sources that give you the right type.
 That’s why it is important to know what are good carbs and bad carbs.

 It is also important to ask: Are carbs good for weight loss in the long run?
 Most diets will tell you they are not.

 The right kind are those which are healthy and full of fibre and nutrients.
 The unhealthy carbs offer empty calories without any nourishment.
-If you focus on consuming good ingredients, you can enjoy the health benefits and not have to spend all day calculating which are the carbs good for weight loss.
+If you focus on consuming good ingredients, you can enjoy the health benefits and not have to spend all day calculating which carbs are good for weight loss.

 Are carbs good for weight loss?